Persistence probabilities of weighted sums of stationary Gaussian sequences: Main results

 where $\{Z_\alpha(\ell)\}_{\ell\ge 1}$ is a discrete time centered stationary Gaussian sequence with correlation function

 \end{prop}

 \begin{rem} It is unclear whether condition \eqref{eq:log_concave} of Theorem \ref{thm:summble} is actually necessary or whether it is an artifact of our proof technique.
 We note that assumptions \eqref{eq:sigma2} and \eqref{eq:sigma} already imply that the sequence $\{\frac{\sigma(n)}{s(n)}\}$ converges to $0$; and assumption \eqref{eq:log_concave} demands that this sequence is eventually non-increasing up to a universal constant.
-Besides being a natural regularity condition, \eqref{eq:log_concave} does hold for a lot of natural choices of weight functions $\sigma$, as demonstrated above. \end{rem}
+Besides being a natural regularity condition, \eqref{eq:log_concave} does hold for a lot of natural choices of weight functions $\sigma$, as can be seen from the above examples. \end{rem}